miroi/bagel_manual/source/quickstart/how_to_run_bagel.rst

 BAGEL runs by ::

-   BAGEL input.json
+   $ BAGEL input.json

+Normally you will want to run in parallel using mpirun.
 BAGEL sends output to the standard I/O stream, so you have to pipe the output in order to save it as a file: ::

-   BAGEL input.json > output.out
+   $ mpirun BAGEL input.json > output.out

 =======================
 Test input and output